-Worcester City Council understands that there may be occasions where a vehicle will need to stop or park at locations they would normally not be permitted, due to the Traffic Regulation Order in Force.
-In some circumstances a Parking Dispensation may be issued, if certain criteria are satisfied.
+Worcester City Council understands that there may be occasions where a vehicle will need to stop or park at locations they would normally not be permitted, due to the Traffic Regulation Order.
+In some circumstances, a Parking Dispensation may be issued, if certain criteria are satisfied.

 Dispensations will not be issued simply because it is convenient for the driver to park there.

 The question that must always be satisfied will be, 'Is the vehicle actually required there at the location, all the time?
 Can it be moved?'